 About the President

-On July 1, 2002, Dr. James T. Harris became the ninth president of Widener University.
+On July 1, 2002, Dr. James T. Harris (curriculum vita) became the ninth president of Widener University.
 By 2004, after leading a comprehensive and inclusive planning process that included representatives from all of Widener’s campuses, Chester residents and communities, President Harris submitted a formal strategic plan with a new vision and mission that was adopted by the Board of Trustees.

 Prior to joining Widener, Dr. Harris spent eight years as the president of Defiance College in Ohio.
 During his tenure there, Dr. Harris oversaw two successful fundraising campaigns that raised $23 million; he also established a successful service-learning program.
 In 1999, he was named as one of the top 50 character-building university presidents in the U.S. by the John Templeton Foundation.

 Since 2002, he has been a member of the faculty of the Management Development Program and the Management in Leadership Education Program at Harvard University.
-In 2003, he was given the Alumni Fellow Award by Penn State.